idameitil/sdpl-utilizing-gts/README.md

 `mafft data/eca-pol/eca-pol.fasta > data/eca-pol/eca-pol_mafft.fa`

 ### Get list of accessions
-From Garry's hr1 tree of reblasted ECA-Pols (https://itol.embl.de/tree/1923890169486281673015321), the biggest clade was selected and "Copy leaf labels", the labels were pasted into `data/eca-pol/MSA_CAZy_family/accessions_clade1`.
+From Garry's hr1 tree of reblasted ECA-Pols (https://itol.embl.de/tree/1923890169486281673015321), the biggest clade was selected and the labels were copied ("Copy leaf labels") and pasted into `data/eca-pol/MSA_CAZy_family/accessions_clade1`.

 A fasta file with all the reblasting hits was obtained from Garry (length-filtered 400-520):
 `data/eca-pol/MSA_CAZy_family/reblast_hits.fasta`

-Make fasta with accessions from clade1: `python src/eca-pol-analysis/make-fasta-accessions-include.py`
+A fasta file with only the sequences from clade1 was generated by running: `python src/eca-pol-analysis/make-fasta-accessions-include.py`

-This will generate the file `data/eca-pol/MSA_CAZy_family/clade1.fasta`
+This generates the file `data/eca-pol/MSA_CAZy_family/clade1.fasta`

-# Pruning
+### Pruning
 This set of sequences was pruned manually into `data/eca-pol/MSA_CAZy_family/clade1-pruned.fa`.

 A new alignment for the pruned set was made by: `mafft  --maxiterate 1000 --localpair --leavegappyregion --thread 7 --reorder data/eca-pol/MSA_CAZy_family/clade1-pruned.fa > data/eca-pol/MSA_CAZy_family/clade1-pruned-mafft.fa`.

+### Generation of CAZy family
+The file `data/eca-pol/MSA_CAZy_family/clade1-pruned-mafft.fa` was sent to Vincent and he created a new HMM for family X586 (called Ida, I think).

 ### Build HMM
 `hmmbuild data/eca-pol/MSA_CAZy_family/clade1-pruned-mafft.hmm data/eca-pol/MSA_CAZy_family/clade1-pruned-mafft.fa`